terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

     }

     // idempotent test
     output, err := options.RunTestConsistency()
     assert.Nil(t, err, "This should not have errored") assert.NotNil(t, output, "Expected some output")
 }
 ```

 ### IBM Cloud Schematic Support
 If you would like to run a Terraform unit test inside of the IBM Schematic Terraform service, this can be done in a similar manner using the `testschematic` package.
-The setup is similar to a Terraform test, but with some different options related to schematics, and input variables are handled differently.
+The setup is similar to a basic Terraform test, but with some different options related to schematics, such as input variables being handled differently.

 To set up a test in schematics, follow the basic steps above to set up a unit test, then:
 1. Initialize a [testschematic/TestSchematicOptions](https://pkg.go.dev/github.com/terraform-ibm-modules/ibmcloud-terratest-wrapper/testschematic#TestSchematicOptions) object with appropriate values